queer-community-allies/queer-community-allies/donate/index.md

 Interested?
 Email us! contact(at)queercommunityallies(org).

-## 10 Ways to Be an Ally & a Friend (from GLAAD)

-- Be a listener.
-- Be open-minded.
-- Be willing to talk.
-- Be inclusive.
-- Don't assume that your friends and co-workers are straight.
-Someone close to you could be looking for support in their coming-out process.
-- Anti-LGBT comments and jokes are harmful.
-Vocalize that you find them offensive.
-- Confront your own prejudices and bias, even if it is uncomfortable to do so.
-- Defend your LGBT friends against discrimination.
-- Believe that all people, regardless of gender identity and sexual orientation, should be treated with dignity and respect.

 ## A big thank you to local businesses that have supported Queer Community Allies & GSAs!